Life is a culmination of events that shapes who we are and who we become.

 Today, I develop recipes and food related articles for several publishing companies, food brands, wineries, online lifestyle magazines, on-air food segments and my personal recipe blog, Karista’s Kitchen.
 As well as the important things of course, like being a mom, wife, the family dog walker (more like dog chaser), a culinary anthropology nerd, and an outdoor and travel enthusiast.
 Not to mention my insatiable love of British mysteries.
 This fall we launched our first digital food magazine called A View to Delicious!

 I now live in the Willamette Valley where we’re fortunate to enjoy an abundance of farm fresh produce, meats, poultry and fresh Pacific seafood.
 One of my favorite ways to spend a day is visiting our local farms and ranches, snapping photos, and of course, bringing the farmers a home cooked meal.
 My meager thank you for letting me spend hours playing with the animals or picking produce. 🙂

-Here at Karista’s Kitchen you’ll find an enticing selection of whole food and seasonal recipes prepared from the bounty of the Pacific Northwest.
+Here at Karista’s Kitchen, you’ll always find an enticing, sometimes eclectic selection, of whole food and seasonal recipes prepared from the bounty of the Pacific Northwest.
 And… with a little decadence just for fun.